open-policy-agent/eopa/docs/enterprise-opa/tutorials/integrating/go-grpc.md

 Most of the Go language and editor tooling will automatically work with these files to keep your dependencies up to date as we move through the tutorial.

-## Generating the gRPC Go client bindings for Enterprise OPA
+## Generating the gRPC Go client bindings for EOPA

 To build the client bindings we will need for the demo application, we will need to have the following tooling installed and usable: